mnizner96/VUT-FIT-BIT-Projects/3-BIT/C/DNS Lookup/README.md

 # Description
 This program implements client application in C programming language that is querying DNS system and realizing the translation of domain names and IP addresses.
+Program is implemented by using BSD sockets and UDP protocol.

 # Usage
 <strong> -h </strong> prints help <br>